How to make dust filters for your PC case

-Stop your PC getting clogged with dust by fitting a super-cheap custom filter, whether it's made from metal mesh or a simple pair of tights.
+Stop your PC case getting clogged with dirt by making a custom dust filter, whether it's made from metal mesh or an old pair of tights.

-Many PC cases come with dust filters these days, but they often only cater for obvious areas, such as the PSU and front intake fans.
-There may be additional fan mounts in your case that lack filters, letting dust into the interior.
-In this guide, we look at super-cheap ways to add a custom dust filter to your PC case.
+In this guide, we’ll show you how to stop your PC’s interior getting dusty, by making your own PC case dust filter.
+Even cases that come with filters usually only have them in obvious areas, such as the PSU and front intake fans.
+There may be additional fan mounts in your case that lack filters, letting dust into the interior, but you don’t have to put up with it.

 Types of PC case dust filters